cmu-sei/crucible/docs/player-applications.md

 ## Help desk using osTicket

 **osTicket** (https://osticket.com/), a widely-used open source support ticket system, can be configured and deployed for an exercise.
+Using this "built-in" help desk, participants can submit help requests to event administrators.

 ## Messaging with Mattermost